borntofrappe/playground/borntofrappe/Components/Theme Toggle/README.md

-**Notice**: currently there are no plans to incorporate this design in the website.
+**Notice**: at the time of writing there are no plans to incorporate this design in the website

 # Theme Toggle